dcf21/ephemeris-compute-de430/README.md

 ### Supported operating systems

-`ephemerisCompute` is written in C and runs in Linux, MacOS, and other Unix-like operating systems.
+`ephemerisCompute` is written in C and runs in Linux, MacOS, and most other Unix-like operating systems.

 ### License

 This code is distributed under the Gnu General Public License.
-It is (C) Dominic Ford 2010 - 2025.
+It is © Dominic Ford 2010 - 2025.

 ### Set up